ishmaelaqsar/matching-engine/README.md

 This project builds a reusable library and provides both a server (`matching_engine`) and a client ( `matching_engine_client`) executable.

+## TODO
+- Trades should be sent to all relevant connections
+  - change ConnectionID to a string like username and store with the order?

 ---

 ## Features